OxfordSemantic/AdvancedWorkshop/1-Foundations/1_2-RDFoxScripts.md

 # 1.2 RDFox Scripts

-It's common to use scripts with RDFox to perform repetitive actions while developing or for a consistent setup.
+It's common to use scripts with RDFox to execute several RDFox commands with one input, either to perform repetitive actions while developing, for hands-free consistent setup, or to run several commands in one [transaction](https://docs.oxfordsemantic.tech/transactions.html#id1).

 RDFox recognizes files of the type `.rdfox` as shell scripts, meaning these scripts can contain any RDFox commands that can be written in the shell.